 A Speech-Language Pathologist must meet the following qualifications to supervise speech-language pathology support personnel:

-AND2. hold ONE of the following:A.) a certificate of clinical competence (CCC) from the American Speech-Language-Hearing Association (ASHA); orB.) a life license issued by the Indiana Department of Education (only applies if all course work and all experience required to receive a life license was obtained before September 1, 1990).
+B.) a life license issued by the Indiana Department of Education (applies if all course work and all experience required to receive a life license was obtained before September 1, 1990).

 The registration of SLP Support Personnel has changed to the following three-tiered system, based on level of education:

-- 24 credit hours in technical content course work related speech-language pathology.
+1. 24 credit hours in technical content course work related speech-language pathology.
 The core technical skills must include the following:

 Instruction about normal processes of communication.
 Instruction targeting the practices and methods of service delivery that are specific to SLP associates.
 Instruction regarding the treatment of communication disorders.
 Instruction targeting the following workplace behavior and skills:

-- Working with clients or patients in a supportive manner
+- Working with clients or patients in a supportive manner,

 - Following supervisor’s instructions.